Skip to content

 Authorized Independent Travel

 Going to Cuba is as simple as going online and purchasing a direct flight (usually from Newark, New York, Houston, Atlanta, Ft.
-Lauderdale, and Miami) from one of several U.S. airlines (American, United, Delta, Jet Blue, and Southwest) offering service to Cuba.
+Lauderdale, and Miami) from one of several U.S. airlines (American, United, Delta, and Southwest) offering service to Cuba.

 These flights are not accessible via travel search engines such as Orbitz and Expedia, so you will have to go directly to the airlines’ websites to book your flights.
 When you do so, you will be asked to confirm that your travel meets fits into one of 12 authorized reasons for travel to Cuba– family visits, government business, journalism, educational activities, religious activities, professional research or meetings, workshops or conferences, support for Cuban people, humanitarian projects, research or activities of private foundations, import of information materials, certain (undefined) export activities.